mentainha/m3o/cmd/api-ingress/README.md

 Functions are given a unique id and subdomain much like apps using m3o.sh e.g [helloworld.m3o.sh](https://helloworld.m3o.sh/) resolves to the function helloworld.

-## URL
+## URL Proxy

-The [url](https://github.com/micro/services/tree/master/url) service provides link shortening and sharing.
+The [URL](https://github.com/micro/services/tree/master/url) service provides link shortening and sharing.
 The URL Proxy fronts those urls as a single entrypoint at https://m3o.one.
 We don't serve directly because of time wasted on ssl certs, etc.

 - Assumes url is of format `https://m3o.one/u/AArfeZE`